Skip to content

 Create helix from MC truth

-If you are creating helix from MC truth, you should let pivot be the same as the MC truth position, then change the pivot point to (0, 0, 0) later with change_pivot method:
+When creating a helix from MC truth, set pivot to the MC truth position, then change it to (0, 0, 0) using the change_pivot method:

 truth_helix = p3.helix_obj(